Fewer Foreign Tourists Are Coming To The United States, Travelers Cite Trump Policies, Fears Of Gun Violence

 Much of the drop in foreign tourists has to do with the fact that fewer Chinese tourists are coming here.
 While all foreign tourism into the U.S. is down by only 1.7 percent, tourism from Chinese tourists is down 5.7 percent, even as the travel industry had expected to see double-digit growth in tourism from China.

 So why are Chinese tourists eschewing the U.S.?
 Much of it has to do with the fears of gun violence.
 Earlier this summer, China warned its citizens against traveling to the United States, citing gun violence and robberies.
-Later in the summer, following two mass shootings in a matter of days, Amnesty International as well as the governments of Uruguay and Venezuela warned against traveling to the U.S. because of gun violence.
+Later in the summer, following two mass shootings in a matter of days, Amnesty International, as well as the governments of Uruguay and Venezuela, warned against traveling to the U.S. because of gun violence.

 David Huether, of the travel-industry trade group U.S. Travel Association, says that it’s easy to equate fears of gun violence with a drop in foreign tourism.
 But he’s not 100 percent convinced that gun violence is the whole story.